PoDeSy/dropleafsite/content/posts/testpost.md

   - AI
   - Experiments
   - Generating Ideas
-category:
+categories:
   - AI as Game Design Assistant
 ---

 # Inspiration
-I decided to reserect this blog to document some AI chat-bot experiments I've been conducting.
+I decided to resurrect this blog to document some AI chat-bot experiments I've been conducting.
 According to "experts" AI will not replace creative jobs in the near future, but will supplement their work as **creative assistants**.
 I've started to collect questions and prompts for the chat-bot that produce interesting and hopefully useful output.
 Could this output be useful in designing a full fledged board games?
 Watch for more posts in this category.